-The present Sri Lanka Customs administration is a Department coming under the Ministry of Finance and Planning.
-The present Minister is His Excellency the President, Mr. Mahinda Rajapaksa and the present head of the Department is Dr. Neville Goonewardena who works under the supervision of Dr. P.B.
-Jayasundare, the Secretary to the Treasury.
+The present Sri Lanka Customs administration is a Department coming under the Ministry of Finance.
+The present Minister is Honourable Ravi Karunanayake and the present head of the Department is Mr. Chulananda Perera who works under the supervision of Dr. R.H.S.
+Samaratunga, the Secretary to the Treasury.

 The Director General of Customs is assisted by five Additional Director Generals and there are over two thousand employees working for the Department.